qianglisinoeusa/BioMulti-L-NL-Model/README.md

 performance Computer(HPC) with big framework architecture(C/C++/Java).

 The Python version model inspired by matlab version.
-The matlab version also get under request.

 ### 2. How to use it